manasa2093/PredictingHeartfailureSurvival/README.md

 One person dies every 36 seconds from cardiovascular disease in the United States.
 About 655,000 Americans die from Heart disease each year- that is  1 in every 4 deaths as per the recent statistics(September 2020).
 Further Heart Disease costs US about $219 billion each year as estimated from 2014 to 2015, which includes cost of health care services, medicines and loss of productivity due to death , according to the Center of Disease Control and Prevention (CDC). <br />

 The medical conditions that have impact on heart failures are - Diabetes, High Blood Pressure, obesity and other conditions related to heart.
-Machine Learning, in particular, can predict the patient's survival using the data such as-  electonic medical records of patients quantify symptoms, body features, and clinical laboratory test results.
+Machine Learning, in particular, can predict the patient's survival using the data such as-  electronic medical records of patients quantify symptoms, body features, and clinical laboratory test results.
 It can also individuate the most important features among those included in their medical records. <br />

 **PREVENTION :** With the advancement of science and technology, if Heart failure's are diagnosied early,  it can be treated and can increase the survival rate. <br />
 “The very essence of cardiovascular practice is the early detection of heart failure” - Sir Thomas Lewis, 1933 <br />